organix/uFork/fpga/fomu/cpu/cpu.md

 that may be used to load the program counter.
 In addition, the current program counter may be pushed onto the R-stack.
-If the instruction is conditional, the program counter is only loaded from the immediate field if the value at the top of the data stack (D0) is zero, otherwise the program counter is loaded with the address of the next instruction, which is the default behavior of all instructions.
-If the instruction is auto-increment/decrement, the top of the return stack (R0) is tested instead of D0, and if R0 _not_ zero, it is incremented/decremented by 1.
+If the instruction is conditional, the program counter is only loaded from the immediate field if the value at the top of the data stack (TOS) is zero, otherwise the program counter is loaded with the address of the next instruction, which is the default behavior of all instructions.
+If the instruction is auto-increment/decrement, the top of the return stack (TORS) is tested instead of TOS, and if TORS _not_ zero, it is incremented/decremented by 1.

      15  14  13  12  11  10   9   8   7   6   5   4   3   2   1   0
     *---+---+---+---*---+---+---+---*---+---+---+---*---+---+---+---*